Credibility can be diminished by the behaviour of the leader

 What I learned when leading and managing teams was that my intuition was absolutely vital and valuable, when I chose to listen of course.

 There are a number of things my intuition told me as I led and managed others.
-The first one was to act with integrity.
+The first one was to act with integrity and therefore unwittingly gain credibility.
 I strived to do this; tempted often to be expedient rather than act with integrity I mostly managed it, the gut always flashing that red warning light when I ignored this sound advice.

 The second was to value everyone equally, and be scrupulously fair in my dealings with others.
-This was a challenging call.
+This was a challenging call and one which I judged my own credibility.
 Like everyone else, it’s easy to lean towards those who are like you and who make your life easier.
 It’s much more challenging to embrace those who aren’t and who seem to give you endless headaches.

 The third I want to highlight is to live a life of contribution.
 Definitely the most challenging tasks my intuition kept hammering home to me.
 Although I was always pretty motivated at work (ok, some would say a workaholic), it was only up until a very few years ago I was driven by my own desire to do a good job, my main motivation being to demonstrate to and give my kids a better life.
 My kids are pretty much grown up now, so once I realised I had kind of achieved that goal, a mini depression set in because I had lost my purpose.
 And of course, this was just the opportunity my intuition had been waiting for!
 The only way I was able to regain my sense of purpose was to start down the path of contribution.